 1. Check the qualifications first

-Before you even get in touch with a CATS testing site, there are a few things you need to do.
+Before you even get in touch with a PSI testing site, there are a few things you need to do.
 The first thing is to check if you satisfy the FAA’s minimum requirements for being granted a Part 107 remote pilot certificate.
 There are only three: